this-oliver/headless-cms/README.md

 ## Usage

+> [!NOTE]
+> You'll need to setup the environment variables in a `.env` file before running the application.
+A sample [`.env.example`](.env.example) file is provided in the repository.
+To generate the environment variables, run `npm run token`.

 You can run this template as a Node.js application or as a containerized service.
+To define the structure of the content in the CMS, you will need to run the Strapi instance in `development` mode.

 ### Node.js